Simple Juicy Oven Roasted Whole Chicken Recipe

 Every time I buy one, I end up having to take it home and dress it up myself to make it pop.
 One thing I don’t like is that the skin is never crispy, and that’s one of the things I enjoy the most about chicken.

 That would give it such a beautiful golden brown color and make the skin super crispy!
 That’s why when I created this recipe, I decided to add gravy.
-I’m so used to having gravy with baked whole chicken now.
+I’m so used to having gravy with roasted whole chicken now.

 Memories of Mom’s baked chicken

-I can remember being a kid in the 90s and hearing my mom in the kitchen talking to nana on the phone, taking advice from her as she made dinner.
+I can remember being a kid in the ’90s and hearing my mom in the kitchen talking to Nana on the phone, taking advice from her as she made dinner.
 As most of you know, my nana, Alice, could cook her butt off, so no wonder my mom improved so fast.

-Check below for an instant thermometer you can use to check for doneness, and directly below is everything you need for this recipe, from the cooking utensils to the ingredients.
+Anyway, check below for an instant thermometer you can use to check for doneness, and directly below is everything you need for this recipe, from the cooking utensils to the ingredients.

 Tools: